jma_logo Welcome to TCC wmo_logo

 World Climate:

-- The monthly anomaly of the global average surface temperature (i.e., the combined average of the near-surface air temperature over land and the SST) was +0.43°C (2nd warmest for May since 1891) (preliminary value) (Fig. 2).
-On a longer time scale, global average surface temperatures have risen at a rate of about 0.77°C per century in May (preliminary value).
+- The monthly anomaly of the global average surface temperature (i.e., the combined average of the near-surface air temperature over land and the SST) was +0.38°C (3rd warmest for June since 1891) (preliminary value) (Fig. 2).
+On a longer time scale, global average surface temperatures have risen at a rate of about 0.76°C per century in June (preliminary value).

 - Extreme climate events were as follows (Fig. 3).

-- Monthly mean temperatures were extremely high from western China to Central Asia and from southern Mexico to Colombia via Caribbean countries.
+- Monthly mean temperatures were extremely high from Kamchatka Peninsula to eastern China, from western Mongolia to eastern Turkmenistan and from the UK to around the Mediterranean Sea.

-- Monthly mean temperatures were extremely low from central to southern India.
+- Monthly mean temperatures were extremely low in and around northern Argentina.

 Oceanographic Conditions:

-- In the North Pacific, remarkably positive SST anomalies were observed from the seas east of the Philippines to the south of Japan and around the dateline in the tropics and the mid-latitudes, and remarkably negative SST anomalies were observed to the southwest of California.
+- In the North Pacific, remarkably positive SST anomalies were observed in the western to central parts from the tropics to the mid-latitudes, and remarkably negative SST anomalies were observed to the southwest of California.

-- In the South Pacific, remarkably positive SST anomalies were observed in the western part from the tropics to the mid-latitudes, the eastern part of the subtropics and the central part of the mid-latitudes.
+- In the South Pacific, remarkably positive SST anomalies were observed in the western part, and in the central part of the mid-latitudes.

-- In the Indian Ocean, remarkably positive SST anomalies were observed in the Bay of Bengal and on the Southern Hemisphere side.
+- In the equatorial Indian Ocean, remarkably positive SST anomalies were observed in the equator.
+Remarkably negative SST anomalies were observed in the western Arabian Sea and the South China Sea.

-- In the North Atlantic, remarkably positive SST anomalies were observed in the western part of the subtropics and to the west of Europe.
+- In the Atlantic, remarkably positive SST anomalies were observed in the Northern Hemisphere mid-latitudes, and remarkably negative SST anomalies were observed in the central part of the equator.

 Tropics:

-- In the upper troposphere, anti-cyclonic circulation anomalies straddling the equator were seen over the eastern Indian Ocean.
-A wavy anomaly pattern was seen from around India to the North Pacific via southern China, with anti-cyclonic circulation anomalies to the east of Japan.
-Cyclonic circulation anomalies were seen over the subtropical western to central Pacific (Fig. 8).
+- In the upper troposphere, anti-cyclonic circulation anomalies straddling the equator were seen around the Maritime Continent.
+A wavy anomaly pattern was seen along the subtropical jet, with anti-cyclonic circulation anomalies over the western Middle East, north of Pakistan and from Japan to the east, and cyclonic circulation anomalies over western China.
+The Tibetan high and the mid-Pacific trough were stronger than normal.
+Anti-cyclonic circulation anomalies were seen from the eastern USA to the mid-latitude North Atlantic (Fig. 8).

-- In the sea level pressure field, negative anomalies were seen over the Middle East and from the Indian Ocean to the tropical western Pacific, and positive anomalies were seen over the subtropical western North Pacific.
+- In the sea level pressure field, positive anomalies were seen over a wide area of the equator, and negative anomalies were seen over the Middle East, the South China Sea and to the east of the Philippines.
 The Southern Oscillation Index value was +0.7 (Fig. 5).

 Extratropics:

-- The subtropical jet stream shifted southward over China, while the westerly jet stream shifted northward from Japan to the North Pacific, compared to its normal position (Fig. 11).
-The polar-front jet stream meandered over Eurasia, and split into two branches around the Far East.
+- The subtropical jet stream shifted southward over China, while the westerly jet stream shifted remarkably northward from Japan to the North Pacific, compared to its normal position (Fig. 11).
+The polar-front jet stream meandered over northern Eurasia.

-- In the sea level pressure field (Fig. 12), positive anomalies were seen over western Europe and the mid-latitude North Pacific, and negative anomalies were seen around Greenland, from eastern China to southern Eastern Siberia, and around Alaska.
-The extension of the North Pacific subtropical high toward south of Japan was stronger than normal.
+- In the sea level pressure field (Fig. 12), positive anomalies were seen over the mid-latitude North Pacific and North Atlantic, and the extension of the North Pacific subtropical high toward over Japan was stronger than normal.
+Negative anomalies were seen over the northern North Atlantic, Western Russia, and from Eastern Siberia to the Sea of Okhotsk.

 Zonal mean:

-- In the zonal mean zonal wind in the troposphere, westerly anomalies were seen in the latitude bands of 50°N and 45°S, and easterly anomalies were seen in the latitude bands of 30°N, 20-30°S, and 60°S.
+- In the zonal mean zonal wind in the troposphere, westerly anomalies were seen in the latitude bands of 50°N and 40-50°S, and easterly anomalies were seen in the latitude bands of 30°N and 30°S.

-- The zonal mean temperatures in the troposphere were above normal except in the Southern Hemisphere mid-latitudes.
+- The zonal mean temperatures in the troposphere were above normal in most areas.

 Supplemental information